evan-ritchie/PostcodeValidator/ANALYSIS.md

 Other Analysis
 --------------
-The total time to unzip, process and populate the files was XX:XX
+The total time to unzip, process and populate the files was 10 seconds

-The unit tests which covered all of the edge cases ran in XX:XX
+The unit tests which covered all of the edge cases ran in 1 millisecond